 Check out the Iron works and leather souks

 North of Souk el Maasi square you’ll find the Iron works and leather souks.
-As the name says it, they sell pretty much all the leather and iron made products you can find in whole Marrakesh.
+As the name says, they sell pretty much all the leather and iron made products you can find in Marrakesh.
 Whether you want to buy Babouche (Moroccan slippers), wallet, bag or a jacket that’s made of a real leather – you’ll find a wide selection of all those products here.
 Iron works souk offers some nice lamps and lanterns, teapots and jewelry.

 Visit Ben Youssef Madrasa

 Another amazing palace to visit is Madrasa Ben Youssef.
 It used to be an Islamic college and was named after the Almoravid sultan Ali ibn Yusuf .
-The college was closed down in 1960 and 20 years later it was reopened to the public as a historical site.
-The building is quite impressive cause of its plaster work, wood carvings and colorful zellige tilework.
+The college was closed down in 1960 and 20 years later reopened to the public as a historical site.
+The building is quite impressive because of its plaster work, wood carvings and colorful zellige tilework.
 Don’t miss the student living quarters and the student rooms on the upper floor.

 Have a dinner at Café Arabe

 While it surely isn’t the budget option, Cafe Arab still shouldn’t be missed because of the amazing culinary experience.
 It’s also one of the few restaurants where you can order a bottle of wine.
 Their menu consists of traditional Moroccan dishes prepared in a modern way, but they also have some Italian dishes on their menu.
 Don’t miss their eggplant salad – it’s really super delicious!